jasgigli/gigli.js/CONTRIBUTING.md

 - Be respectful and follow our [Code of Conduct](CODE_OF_CONDUCT.md)

-Thank you for helping make validex better!
+Thank you for helping make gigli.js better!